 We may not be successful in our efforts to further develop our BBB platform technology and current product candidates.
 We are not permitted to market or promote any of our product candidates before we receive regulatory approval from the FDA or comparable foreign regulatory authorities, and we may never receive such regulatory approval for any of our product candidates.
-Each of our product candidates is in the early stages of development and will require significant additional clinical development, management of preclinical, clinical, and manufacturing activities, regulatory approval, adequate manufacturing supply, a commercial organization, and significant marketing efforts before we generate any revenue from product sales, if at all.
+Our product candidates are in the early stages of development and will require significant additional clinical development, management of preclinical, clinical, and manufacturing activities, regulatory approval, adequate manufacturing supply, a commercial organization, and significant marketing efforts before we generate any revenue from product sales, if at all.

 We have never completed a clinical development program.
 We have previously discontinued the development of certain molecules prior to completion of preclinical development because we did not believe they met our criteria for potential clinical success.
-None of our product candidates have advanced into late-stage development or a pivotal clinical trial and it may be years before any such trial is initiated, if at all.
 Further, we cannot be certain that any of our product candidates will be successful in clinical trials.
 For instance, in June 2020, together with our collaboration partner Sanofi, we paused clinical activities with DNL747 to accelerate development of SAR443820/DNL788, in part due to DNL747 preclinical chronic toxicity studies.
 We may in the future advance product candidates into clinical trials and terminate such trials prior to their completion.